 How to Earn United Airlines Miles

-You can earn up to 60,000 United Airlines miles; you earn 40,000 miles after spending $2,000 on purchases within the first 3 months and an additional 20,000 miles when you spend another $8,000 in the first 6 months of getting the United MileagePlus Explorer card.
+You can earn 60,000 United Airlines miles after spending $3,000 on purchases within the first 3 months with the card_name.

 How to Earn Hyatt Points

-After spending $3,000 in purchases within the first 3 months of getting the Hyatt card, you can earn 60,000 points.
+You can earn 60,000 points after spending $5,000 in purchases within the first 3 months of getting the card_name.

 Chase Sapphire Cards

-You can earn up to 50,000 Chase Ultimate Rewards points when you spend $4,000 on purchases in the first 3 months of getting the Chase Sapphire Preferred.
+You can earn 60,000 Chase Ultimate Rewards points when you spend $4,000 on purchases in the first 3 months of getting the card_name.

-And another 50,000 Chase Ultimate Rewards points from the Chase Sapphire Reserve after spending $4,000 on purchases in the first 3 months.
+60,000 Chase Ultimate Rewards points from the card_name after spending $4,000 on purchases in the first 3 months.

 Chase Ink Preferred